andrewpfunk/serverless-tutorial/README.md

 Reference: https://pages.github.com/

-- If necessary, create an account on GitHub.com
+- Create or sign in to your account on [github.com](https://github.com/)
 - Create a new public repository named *username*.github.io
 - In the new repository, click Add file > Create new file
 - Name the file index.html and paste the following content